 When you are separated from a job through no fault of your own, your employer must issue your final paycheck within 24 hours of your separation.
-If your employer does not issue your final pay within the timeframe, you have the right to send your employer a demand letter.
-The Division of Labor Standards and Statistics website provides a template for writing a demand letter.
-In addition to providing some basic information about your company, you will be asked to provide the total amount of wages owed along with a description.
+If your employer does not issue your final pay within the timeframe, you can send your employer a demand letter.
+The Division of Labor Standards and Statistics website provides a demand letter form.
+Complete the form and send it to your employer.
+In addition to providing some basic information about your company on the form, you will be asked to provide the total amount of wages owed along with a description.

 You may also file a complaint online with the Division of Labor Standards and Statistics.
 The Division of Labor Standards and Statistics can be contacted by email at cdle_labor_standards@state.co.us or by phone at 303-318-8441.